-“I’ll get on it.”
-Fear flashed through his eyes.
+Fear flashed through his expression.
 “She said to make it extra potent.
 But why would we need a roided-out version of the most potent psychedelic known to m—”

 Kora favored him with a critical eye.
 “Part of you knows.
 The part you share with the rest of existence.”

 Peter relaxed.
 “Yeah…you’re right.
-If we were ever something approximating God, then—”
+If we’re all something approximating God, then—”

-“Then we chose this,” Eun finished.
+“We chose this,” Eun finished.
 “If you don’t know why you need it, then it’s because you—we—chose that ignorance.
-We’re in a no-lose game; all we have to do is play the game to the hilt, because it’s way more fun when we forget it’s a game.
+We’re in a no-lose game; all we have to do is play it to the hilt, because it’s way more fun when we forget it’s a game.
 The True, right?”
 She looked at Kora.

 Peter took a deep breath.
-“Okay—got it.
+“Got it.
 You can’t argue with an archetypical force, right?”

 “Eternal archetype,” Kora corrected.
 “But close enough.”

-“In the Bloom?”
+“In the Bloom?
+Yep.”
 She nodded.
-“Apparently, my birth weapons are configured to discohere Dee’s enchantments.
-I won’t be able to vanquish every one of them, but I should at least be able to slow them down, or reduce their effectiveness.”
+“Apparently, my birth weapons are capable of discohering Dee’s enchantments.
+I won’t be able to vanquish every one, but I’ll at least be able to slow them down or reduce their effectiveness.”

-“Your weapons are good for one hour a day,” Peter stated.
-“As far as the other twenty three, we’re Fucksville.”
+“Your weapons are good for one hour a day,” Peter said.
+“For the other twenty-three, we’re Fucksville.”

-“Just means we’ll have to plan,” Eun chided.
-“Assess the terrain and navigate it accordingly.
+“Just means we’ll have to plan,” Eun said.
+“Assess the terrain and navigate accordingly.
 That’s the best we can do.”
 She thought for a second.
 “The best we can do in any situation, really.”

 Eun cracked a smile.
 “I do, actually.
-I’ve been waiting for your angry Korean ass to grow the hell up; maybe throw me for a loop.”
+I’ve been waiting for your angry Korean ass to grow the hell up—maybe throw me for a loop one.”

 He rolled his eyes.
-“Of course—what was I thinking?
+“Silly me—what was I thinking?
 Being a strategic genius must get so old.”

 Kora cleared her throat.
-“We’ve got the Fuckrising, enchanted weaponry…anything else?”
+“The Fuckrising, enchanted weaponry…anything else?”

-Peter said, “I’ve been working on something, but I’m not sure if it’ll pan out.
-We’ve gotta wear prom clothes, but when things get hairy…” His eyes flicked back and forth.
-“I can fit our garments with quick-release mechanisms—yank some tabs, and your prom dresses fall off like an altar boy’s robes after his repressed-as-fuck priest has—”
+Peter said, “I’ve been working on something, but I’m not sure if it’s gonna pan out.
+We’ve gotta wear tuxes and dresses for senior prom, but when things get hairy…” His eyes searched the air.
+“I can modify our getups with quick-release mechanisms: yank some tabs, and your prom dresses fall off like an altar boy’s robes after his repressed-as-fuck priest has—”

 “Peter.”
-Eun wrinkled her nose in disgust.
+Eun wrinkled her nose, disgusted.
 “Don’t be gross.”

-“You’re not gonna make us robo-suits, are you?”
-Eun’s voice was dry and knowing; she knew all about his fetish for all things robot.
+“You’re not gonna make robo-suits, are you?”
+Eun’s voice was dry and knowing; she knew about his fetish for all things robot.

 Eun’s phone buzzed in her pocket.
-She took it out and glanced studied its screen.
-“One of my spies,” she explained.
-“Blake and his goons are ready to move on us.
-According to my source, it’s gonna be tomorrow.”
+She took it out and studied its screen.
+“One of my spies,” she explained, putting it back in her pocket.
+“Blake and his goons are ready to move.
+According to my source, it’ll be tomorrow.”
 She looked at Kora.
 “I know you’re ready.”
 Then at Peter.
 “What about you?
-Is your head on straight?”
+Your head on straight?”